MohitDhurve/climacast/README.md

 ## Demo

-You can view a live demo of ClimaCast [here](https://mohitdhurve.github.io/climacast/).
+You can view a live demo of ClimaCast Pro [here](https://mohitdhurve.github.io/climacast/).

 ## Installation

-To run ClimaCast locally, follow these steps:
+To run ClimaCast Pro locally, follow these steps:

 1. **Clone the Repository**:
     ```bash